cleanlab/cleanvision-examples/DEVELOPMENT.md

 This guide provides a checklist for contributing new cleanvision examples.

 - Ensure that the notebook contains cell outputs and that they look as expected in Jupyter notebook and **on GitHub**.
-  Note this is different than our tutorials in the main cleanlab repository (where notebook cells should not be executed)!
+  Note this is different than our tutorials in the main cleanvision repository (where notebook cells should not be executed)!
 Unlike the tutorials, we want examples notebooks to also look good in GitHub's viewer (which has limited rendering functionality, so avoid things like `<div>` that GitHub's viewer does not render properly).